The Jim Henry Leadership Institute exists to strengthen ministry leaders for the next generation of Kingdom service.

 The Institute will work with researchers, state conventions, local associations, and other ministry organizations to provide consultants with appropriate ministry experience.
 Drawing upon the ministry experience and network of NOBTS professors, Dr. Jim Henry, the Leavell Center for Church Health, and other ministry leaders, the Institute will provide expert consultations for churches or other ministries on a variety of topics.

-Director, Jim Henry Leadership Institute, Professor of Leadership and pastoral Ministry, and Associate Dean of Professional Doctoral Programs
+Director of the Jim Henry Leadership Institute, Professor of Leadership and Pastoral Ministry

 The institute honors the ministry of Jim Henry, an NOBTS graduate and longtime pastor who served as president of the Southern Baptist Convention in 1994 and 1995.
 Under Henry's leadership from 1977 until 2006, First Baptist Church in Orlando, Florida, grew to a congregation of 10,000 plus members.
 The church consistently gave sacrificially to the shared work of Southern Baptist through the Cooperative Program.
 A few years after his retirement from Orlando First, Henry began pastoring again.
 According to Henry, he was "redeployed” as pastor of Downtown Baptist Church in Orlando from 2015 until 2019.